 Try to remember that plants are more protected in larger pots than in smaller ones because there is more soil and therefore more room for roots to spread out.
 You will also have room in a larger pot to add mulch to the top of the pot to aid in sun protection and to help maintain moisture.

 Some fertilizers are too strong for summer use, and you could risk burning the roots.
-However, I use natural fertilizers such as Epsom salt for my roses and coffee grinds for all my plants which will not burn my plants in the heat but will give them a much needed boast.
+However, I use natural fertilizers such as Epsom salt for my roses and coffee grinds for all my plants which will not burn my plants in the heat but will give them a much-needed boost.

 Weetas also suggests using water-soluble fertilizers during the hot months of summer as well.
 A liquid fertilizer treatment often reduces heat stress and it may help protect the plant in the future.

 Apply a soluble fertilizer with added seaweed, and use that opportunity to simultaneously water, feed, and correct mineral deficiencies.
 I am not sure if seaweed is an ingredient, but I like Miracle Grow for summer gardens.

 Now I will admit I am a little lazy about this.
 I have a large rose garden and the thought of deadheading each of those bushes is a little daunting.
 I generally give them a good haircut once the blooms are spent.
 Yes, I know that some gardeners say you aren’t supposed to do that because it is too taxing on the plants during the hot days of summer, but it works for me.
 I am not suggesting you do this, but with a rose garden as large as mine, I just cannot deadhead every single bloom.
 I give them a good trim, fertilize with Epsom salt and coffee grinds and before long there is new growth with new buds.

 I do deadhead the few potted plants that require it, but I try to stay away from plants that require deadheading in order to have continuous blooms.
 I just do not have the patience.